21+ Best Healthcare Business Ideas for Entrepreneurs in 2025

 What to Sell:

-• Scrubs in different colors and styles
+• Scrubs in multiple colors, fits, and sustainable fabrics

-• Custom embroidery for personalized uniforms
+• Custom embroidery or branded uniforms for hospitals and clinics

 18. Pet Therapy Services